All staff members can be reached at (415) 421-2926. Their extensions are listed below.

 Senior Program Manager/ Promising Practices Program

-Daniel Esparza has over 10 years of experience in providing and leading technical assistance.
-Previous to joining MHASF, he provided technical assistance and oversight on a national campaign to reduce domestic violence, dating violence, sexual assault and stalking on college campuses, coordinating with over 120 colleges/universities on.
+Daniel Esparza has over 11 years of experience in providing and leading technical assistance.
+Previous to joining MHASF, he provided technical assistance and oversight for the U.S. Department of Justice, Office on Violence Against Women to reduce domestic violence, dating violence, sexual assault and stalking on college campuses, coordinating with over 120 colleges/universities.

 Community Projects Manager

 As a Community Projects Manager and Program Manager, Mark is responsible for leading and overseeing major community based projects and operational functions of the organization as well as oversee the day-to-day operations of the Institute on Compulsive Hoarding and Cluttering (ICHC).
 He is also a Co-chair of the San Francisco Task Force on Hoarding (SFTFH).
 Mark’s is also experience in conducting trainings and presentations both regionally and nationally on the topic of hoarding, MHASF, and SFTFH’s innovative services, resources, and policy advocacy.
 Mark has working experience in nearly every aspect within a mental health non-profit organization from program management and community advocate to organizational operations.
 Prior to MHASF, Mark was the Operations Manager at Mental Health America of Hawaii where he served on Hawaii’s Statewide Children’s Mental Health Day Committee and the Mental Health Court Advisory Board.
 Mark received a Bachelor of Social Sciences in Psychology from the University of Hawaii – West Oahu and is a member of Psi Chi National Honor Society in Psychology.